stormmind-ch/report/chapters/ch2theoretical_background/sub2_machine_learning.typ

   columns: 2, align: center,
   grid.cell([
     #figure(
-      image("images/rnn_simple.png", height: 24%),
+      image("images/rnn_simple.png", height: 25%),
       caption: [#abbr.a[RNN]],
     )<fig:rnn>
   ]),
   grid.cell([
     #figure(
-      image("images/rnn_unrolled.png", height: 24%),
+      image("images/rnn_unrolled.png", height: 25%),
       caption: [4 times unrolled #abbr.a[RNN]],
     )<fig:unrolled_rnn>
   ]),
 )
+An #abbr.a[RNN] processes input sequences one element at a time.
+As shown in @fig:rnn, the RNN takes a single input vector and produces an output.
+This corresponds to the case where the RNN processes the first element $x_1$ of an input sequence ${x_1, x_2, dots, x_n}$.
+In contrast, @fig:unrolled_rnn illustrates the #abbr.a[RNN] unrolled over four time steps.
+By the time the RNN reaches input $x_4$, it has already processed  inputs $x_1$ through $x_3$.
+The output at this step, $y_4$ is influenced not only by $x_4$ but also by the hidden state $h_4$ that carries information from the previous inputs.

 *Vanishing Gradient Problem*

-The #abbr.a[VGP] is a challenge encountered during the training of of #abbr.pla[RNN], particullary dealing with deep #abbr.pla[RNN] and long input sequences.
-It arieses from the way how gradients are updated during the backpropagation algorithm (discussed in @backprop), resulting in repeated multiplication of weight matrices and derivatives of activation functions across time steps.
+The #abbr.a[VGP] is a challenge encountered during the training of #abbr.pla[RNN], particullary dealing with  #abbr.pla[RNN] and long input sequences.
+It arises from the way how gradients are updated during the backpropagation algorithm (discussed in @backprop), resulting in repeated multiplication of weight matrices and derivatives of activation functions across time steps.
 When these values are consistently smaller than one, the gradients exponentially decrease as they traverse earlier layers or time steps.
-Consequently, the gradients become vanishingly small, leading to negligible updates for earlier parameters and impairing the network's ability to learn long-range dependencies.
-The same principle aries, when the gradients become too large.
+Consequently, the gradients become vanishingly small, leading to negligible updates for previous parameters and impairing the network's ability to learn long-range dependencies.
+The same principle arise, when the gradients become too large.
 In this case, the problem is called the exploding gradient problem.

 @aggarwalNeuralNetworksDeep2023

-=== Long Short Term Memory Neural Networks
+=== #abbr.l[LSTM]
 #abbr.pla[LSTM] are a special form of #abbr.pla[RNN] designed to address the #abbr.a[VGP] while having a more fine-grained control over the previous input data and were introduced for the first time by  Sepp Hochreiter in 1997 @hochreiterLongShortTermMemory1997.
-They are an enhancement because the recurrence conditaions of how the hidden state $h_t$ is processed.
+They are an enhancement because the reccurent mechanism that controls how the hidden state $h_t$ is processed.
 To achieve this aim, we introduce a new hidden state of the same dimesion as $h_t$, which is called the cell state and is denoted as $c_t$.
 The key innovation of the #abbr.a[LSTM]  lies in its ability to control the flow of information using a set of gating mechanisms.
 These gates regulate how information is added to, removed from, or exposed from the cell state.
 Each gate is implemented as a sigmoid-activated neural layer and serves a distinct role in the update process.

 *Architecture*

 The internal structure of an #abbr.a[LSTM] cell is shown in @lstm-illustration.
 The figure illustrates how, at each time step $t$, the cell takes in the input vector $x_t$, the previous hidden state $h_(t-1)$, and the previous cell state $c_(t-1)$, and uses them to compute updated values for the current cell state $c_t$ and hidden state $h_t$.

-@lstm-illustration shows an illustration of an #abbr.a[LSTM] Cell.
 #figure(
-  image("images/LSTM_Cell_illustration.png"),
+  image("images/LSTM_CELL_illustration.png"),
   caption: [
 Schematic illustration of an #abbr.a[LSTM] cell highlighting the internal gating structure.
 The colored blocks represent the three core gates—Forget (blue), Input (green), and Output (red)—and show how they interact with the cell and hidden states to regulate information flow.
 ]
   )<lstm-illustration>

-At each time step $t$ with a given input vector $x_t$, previous hidden state $h_(t-1)$ and previous cell state $c_(t-1)$, the #abbr.a[LSTM] performs the following computations:
+At each time step $t$ with a given input vector $x_t$, previous hidden state $h_(t-1)$ and previous cell state $c_(t-1)$, the #abbr.a[LSTM] performs the following computations.
+Here $w_x$ represents a complete weights matrix for each gate, $b_x$ denotes the bias for the corresponding gates, and $sigma$ denotes the sigmoid function:

 - Forget Gate (shown in the blue part of @lstm-illustration): This gate decides which parts of the previous cell state should be forgotten.
 The value of the forget gate is calculated as:
   - $f_t = sigma(w_f [h_(t-1), x_t]) + b_f) $